 The 2016 Club and Lido Memberships are out.
 This year we are adding an added benefit where you will get discounts at selected outlets and companies including restaurants, retail outlets and insurance companies.
 Membership forms are available from Chris Gherxi (79455438) and Ivan Said (99449325).
 You can download the form from here or send us an email on email@example.com.
 The current list of outlets offering discounts is attached.
 We will be adding more to the list during the year.
 Pay your membership now to benefit from these discounts ALL YEAR ROUND!
 Read More…

-These include sessions on weekdays (Mondays at 9am and Tuesdays and Thursday at 5pm) as well as sessions on Saturday morning at 9am, all at the Club’s waterpolo pitch.
+These include sessions on weekdays (Wednesdays and Fridays at 5pm) as well as sessions on Saturday afternoons at 3.30pm, all at the (heated water) National Pool, Tal-Qroqq.

 Coaching is being trusted to established and experienced Junior Coach Julian Xuereb.